 Helping your employees remain happy and healthy, in and out of the office, should always be top of mind for your organization.
 Because, when your employees feel that they are being actively cared for and listened to by their employers, they do their best.
 Happy, healthy employees are more productive, more optimistic about their work in general, and more likely to stay with their current organization.

 At Confetti, we know the importance of helping your teams stay in a positive mood and let loose in the workplace every so often, which is why we created our Health & Wellness collection with employee health and happiness in mind.
 Book your event today!

 Though they may not be magic cure-alls to every office problem, using positive affirmations for work helps to boost your team’s confidence and make people consistently feel like a valuable part of your organization.

 So, while the idea of whether or not they “work” is relative, they definitely help people feel better and reframe their negative thoughts.
 Which, if you ask us, definitely counts as a success.

 A job affirmation is a sentence, phrase, or quote that you use to help team members embrace positive energy and feel uplifted in the workplace.
 These affirmations can be centered around making a positive change, reaching a large milestone, or working together as a cohesive team.

 The most powerful affirmations are personalized to the individual!
 If your team members aren’t worried about upcoming changes, then change affirmations might not be the best option.
-If you notice your teams struggling with something consistently, say, team work, then try affirmations explicitly focusedy on that, like:
+If you notice your teams struggling with something consistently, say, teamwork, then try affirmations explicitly focused on that, like:

 Ultimately, the most powerful affirmations are personalized and sent from people who care.